 CPT, HCPCS, and ICD-10 Codes for Lymphedema Under CPB 0069

-The code set under this policy is broad — 389 CPT codes and 134 HCPCS codes in total.
-Below are the key codes from the policy data with confirmed descriptions.
+The code set for this policy is large — 389 CPT codes and 134 HCPCS codes.
+Below are the key codes appearing in the policy data.
+The tissue transfer series (CPT 14000–14075) is extensive; confirm individual codes against the full policy at the source.

 Enter your email to unlock all tables — 100% free